-A. ECONOMIC ANALYSIS
+A. Economic Analysis

 The Unified or Combined State Plan must include an analysis of the economic conditions and trends in the State, including sub-State regions and any specific economic areas identified by the State.
-This must include-
+This must includei.
+Existing Demand Industry Sectors and Occupations ii.
+Emerging Demand Industry Sectors and Occupation iii.
+Employers' Employment Needs